 What are Drawing Options?

-These are the options you get when either double-clicking on a text field or graphic field like a line or a box, or using CTRL+D on a data field.
-There are several pieces to it and options that you have.
+These are the options one gets when either double-clicking on a text field or graphic field like a line or a box, or using CTRL+D on a data field.
+There are several pieces to it and options that authors have.
 Here I will describe how they work and how to use them effectively.

-If you haven’t yet ready my article on formatting text, that may be a good place to start which gives some info I will not be covering today.
+My article on formatting text may be a good place to start which gives some info I will not be covering today.

-When you open the Drawing Options window, what you see differs depending on whether you opened this window from a text field, a data field or a graphic (line, box etc.) field.
-This screen shot is from a graphical report that I’ve been modifying in this series.
-If you are in a Text report, every Drawing option is greyed out.
+When opening the Drawing Options window, what is there will differ depending on whether this window was opened from a text field, a data field or a graphic (line, box etc.) field.
+This screenshot is from a graphical report that I've been modifying in this series.
+When in a Text report, every Drawing option is greyed out.

-One tip before I start, if you are making the same change to a bunch of fields, you can select multiple fields at the same time and then change the drawing options at once.
-That speeds things up when you are doing a bunch of similar changes.
+One tip before I start, when making the same change to a bunch of fields, select multiple fields at the same time and then change the drawing options at once.
+That speeds things up when doing a bunch of similar changes.
 Use the Lasso or Ctrl-Click methods I mentioned in my earlier post about formatting text.

 The Font section

-The top left corner lists all of the fonts available to you on this computer.
+The top left corner lists all of the fonts available on this computer.
 It’s barely visible in this picture, but the font I’m using happens to be Calibri, which is highlighted.
-The symbol beside the font just tells you what kind of font it is – TT meaning True Type.
+The symbol beside the font just indicates what kind of font it is – TT meaning True Type.
 The standard text formatting options are available under Font Style of Bold, Italic and Underline.
-Font size, you’ll notice, is a drop down list.
-TIP: you can also type in a font size.
-From time to time I have had to drop to a font size smaller than the smallest available and simply clicking in the box to type in the value you want works.
+Font size is a drop-down list.
+TIP: one can also type in a font size.
+From time to time I have had to drop to a font size smaller than the smallest available and simply clicking in the box to type in the value I want works.

 A few words of caution when selecting fonts and styles:

-- Pick a font that is common.
-You don’t want to pick your special corporate font to find out that most computers don’t have it loaded and the reports don’t print correctly as you intended!
+- Pick a common font.
+Don’t want to pick a special corporate font to find out that most computers don’t have it loaded and the reports don’t print as intended!

-- Every font has different characters sizes and kerning (spacing).
-Depending on what kind of report you use, some fonts are easier to read than others, and fit in certain size fields better than others.
-The more text you have, the more you’ll want to stick with a font that takes up a little less horizontal space than others.
+- Every font has different character sizes and kerning (spacing).
+Depending on what kind of report, some fonts are easier to read than others, and fit in certain size fields better than others.
+The more text on the report, the more I recommend sticking with a font that takes up a little less horizontal space than others.

 - Go easy on the bold & italics!
 Lots of either are often harder to read than not having them at all.

 - Font size can make or break a report.
-On one hand you want to fit all the information on the page right?
-Try to be creative with placement of fields to avoid having to make a font choice so small it’s unreadable.
+On the one hand, the goal is to fit all the information on the page right?
+Try to be creative with the placement of fields to avoid having to make a font choice so small it’s unreadable.

-- When you are testing your report, try to ensure that fields with descriptions contain suitably long names or descriptions in them, so you can see what fits when a field has the maximum typed in it.
+- When testing the report, try to ensure that fields with descriptions contain suitably long names or descriptions in them, to see what fits when a field has the maximum typed in it.

 - Lastly, on more of a design note, try to be consistent.
-If you use a large font for a set of headings, use the same size for all of them.
+If using a large font for a set of headings, use the same size for all of them.
 Nothing worse than looking at a report that uses inconsistent sizes of fonts and styles all over!

 Colours & Patterns sections (revised!)

-My light bulb moment: something I didn’t really clue into before I did some more testing, you can select ONE pattern in the upper right hand corner.
-It’s not one pattern per colour choice, it’s not solid for fonts, shading for background and then a pattern.
+My light bulb moment: something I didn't clue into before I did some more testing, authors can select ONE pattern in the upper right-hand corner.
+It's not one pattern per colour choice, it's not solid for fonts, shading for background and then a pattern.
 Uh uh.
 One.
 Pattern.
 Period.
-Here is how your choice of Pattern (upper right) affects what your options are in the Colour (bottom left) section are:
+Here is how the choice of Pattern (upper right) affects what options are in the Colour (bottom left) section:

 - Clear